domenic/promises-unwrapping/README.md

 1. Call `deferred.[[Reject]].[[Call]](undefined, (r))`.
 1. Return `deferred.[[Promise]]`.

+Note: The `reject` function is an intentionally generic factory method; it does not require that its `this` value be the Promise constructor.
+Therefore, it can be transferred to or inherited by any other constructors that may be called with a single function argument.

 ### Promise.cast ( x )

 `Promise.cast` coerces its argument to a promise, or returns the argument if it is already a promise.

 1. Return `ToPromise(this, x)`.

+Note: The `cast` function is an intentionally generic utility method; it does not require that its `this` value be the Promise constructor.
+Therefore, it can be transferred to or inherited by any other constructors that may be called with a single function argument.

 ### Promise.race ( iterable )